The Appalachian State University campus is currently operating under normal conditions.

 Prepare for Emergencies

 With faculty and students who study hundreds of disciplines and thousands of subjects, Appalachian State University is certainly a diverse and vibrant campus.
-Unfortunately, recent surveys conducted by the Department of Environmental Health, Safety and Emergency Management indicate that many of our faculty, staff, and students are simply not prepared for one of the most fundamental and basic subject areas -- personal safety and preparedness.
+Unfortunately, recent surveys conducted by the Office of Environmental Health, Safety and Emergency Management indicate that many of our faculty, staff, and students are simply not prepared for one of the most fundamental and basic subject areas -- personal safety and preparedness.

 Most people do not prepare for emergencies until they personally experience one.
 Preparing for emergencies, even the most basic, will help you respond quicker and more effectively should the need arise.
-If you would like to request a workshop or training in your department, contact the Department of Environmental Health, Safety and Emergency Management.
+If you would like to request a workshop or training in your department, contact the Office of Environmental Health, Safety and Emergency Management.

 Each of the audience-specific pages below is specifically designed to provide you with a few of the most important things that you may do to prepare for emergencies.
 Please also familiarize yourself with the resources available throughout this site.